themetacat/pixelaw_examples_mud/README.md

 # Prerequisites

 ## MUD
-PixeLAW is built on top of Dojo.
+PixeLAW is built on top of MUD.
 Refer to this [page](https://mud.dev/quickstart) to get it installed.

 # Getting started